serverless/blog/posts/2017-10-15-creating-a-serverless-graphql-to-rest-gateway-on-top-of-the-flickr-api.md

 ### Applying Filters, Sorting Results & Pagination

-Let's take a look at some of the utilities we've been using in our resolvers.
+Finally, let's take a look at some of the utilities we've been using in our resolvers.

 To keep things as [DRY](https://en.wikipedia.org/wiki/Don%27t_repeat_yourself) as possible, I created a few abstractions to help with filtering, sorting and pagination in my resolvers.

 First, I made a [filter utility](https://github.com/Saeris/Flickr-Wormhole/blob/develop/src/resolvers/utilities/createFilter.js) to iterate over the fields in that type definition and search for fields with a `filter` property set on them.
-For each one it finds, it will create a hash of the field names and filter values which the returned input object will use as it's fields property.
+For each one it finds, it will create a hash of the field names and filter values which the returned input object will use as its fields property.

 This will allow us to create query arguments such as the following: